ChrstphrHll/npc_gen/students/Surge Fayd.md

 ---
 ### Description
 - 7th year Triton Monk in Fiesn
-- wavy dark red hair that's geled back, Orange eyes, and Aqua skin
+- long straight grey hair that's wild, Orange eyes, and Aqua skin
 - Is Concerned and Busy, and has Cunning as their ideal

 ### Organizations